Skip to content

 ScopeAll licensed Ohio sports betting operators

 Important: Self-exclusion from Ohio casinos does not automatically apply to sports betting, and vice versa.
-Players seeking to exclude from all forms of gambling in Ohio must enroll in both programs separately.
+Players must enroll in both programs separately.

 National Resources